gearbox/SpeedCams/README.md

 ### We provide a full database of the road speedcams

-We have data about road SpeedCams all over the Russia and some other countries.
+We have data about road speedcams all over the Russia and some other countries.
 Here is the list of the road speedcams types that we support:
 - Red light monitoring cameras
 - Fixed SpeedCams